wszme/esp8266-captive-attack/README.md

 To install this program to the ESP8266, it is necessary to install the [PString library](http://arduiniana.org/libraries/pstring/), the [Streaming library](http://arduiniana.org/libraries/streaming/), the [ESP8266 FS plugin](https://github.com/esp8266/arduino-esp8266fs-plugin) and of course the [ESP8266 Board](http://arduino.esp8266.com/stable/package_esp8266com_index.json) to the Arduino IDE.
 The filesystem plugin will have to be used for uploading the files in the data folder.
 Read on how to do this [here](https://github.com/esp8266/arduino-esp8266fs-plugin).

+# Editing the default captive page

+To edit the default captive page, you can unarchive the gzip file `index.htm.gz` and edit it to your liking.
+You are then required to use gzip to archive the file and upload them using arduino-esp8266fs-plugin.

 ### Credits